Benjamin Leruth

 About me

-Welcome to my website.
-I am an Assistant Professor (UD1, equivalent to Senior Lecturer) in Politics and Society at the University of Groningen specializing in comparative welfare policy and politics, political long-termism, democratic innovations, transnational governance and differentiation.
+Thank you for taking the time to visit my personal website.
+I am a Senior Lecturer in Public Policy at the University of Melbourne specializing in comparative welfare policy and politics, political long-termism, democratic innovations, transnational governance and differentiation.

 I am also co-Editor-in-Chief of Acta Politica.